 If you haven’t ever tried cotton ball color mixing with your students, then let me encourage you to give it a go!
-It is such a simple process and yet engaging to a mixed age group of students.
+It is such a simple process and yet engaging for a mixed age group of students.
 Here is how it works…

 The invitation to explore colors and color mixing with cotton balls is definitely inviting all by itself.
 My students didn’t hesitate to head on over and get right to work.

 Most of the children began by putting one color on each cotton ball.
 I noticed at this stage, their focus was on color and absorption.
-What would happen if I put the red water on the cotton ball.
+What would happen if I put the red water on the cotton ball?
 A little science!

 I eventually invited some of the children to see what might happen to the color if they put more than one color on a cotton ball.

 Building Fine Motor Skills